 At Easter, CHAPS organise a family night in the community hall.
 This year, the Magic Hatter entertained around 90 children and adults with his magic show and CHAPS organised a supper.
 Thanks to everyone who attended, the feedback was really positive.

-CHAPS are busy planning the Summer Fayre for 2017 and hope it will be even better than the success we had in 2016 when nearly £1300 was raised.
+CHAPS are busy planning the Mini Jamboree for 2018 and hope it will be even better than the success we had in 2017 when our Summer Fayre raised nearly £1300.

-Thank you to Poskitts of Kellington for donating 60 pumpkins to the school in Autumn 2016.
-Our School Council sold the pumpkins to our school families and community and managed to raise a fantastic £181 for CHAPS funds.
+Thank you to Poskitts of Kellington for donating 80 pumpkins to the school in Autumn 2017.
+Our School Council sold the pumpkins to our school families and community and raised funds for CHAPS.

 The Christmas Fayre was a great success, with lots of families commenting on the festive atmosphere around school.
-Around £1200 was raised which was a brilliant result for our small school.
+Over £1000 was raised which was a brilliant result for our small school.

-The next event is the 2017 Camp Night when we have 21 families pitching a tent on the school field and enjoying an evening of games, campfire and a BBQ.
+The 2017 Camp Night saw 21 families pitching a tent on the school field and enjoying an evening of games, campfire and a BBQ.

 We have strong links with Chatatots, a pre-school Parent & Toddler Group that meet weekly, term time only, on a Thursday from 9.15am to 10.45am in the Community Church Hall, adjacent to the school.
 Each term, we invite the parents and toddlers into school to take part in activities.
 The poster below has more information about the sessions.

 In the Summer term, the children visited school to take part in some gardening with Mrs Hall.
 They also joined us for our Teddy Bear’s Picnic lunch on the school field.